byterubpay/byterub-site/_posts/2018-11-05-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-11-05.md

 **\<suraeNoether>** breadth-first searches
 **\<rehrar>** you guys are the bees knees
 **\<suraeNoether>** so the idea is this
-**\<sarang>** Oh, a quick housekeeping note (lest I forget) that suraeNoether and I have an open funding request for an upcoming Stanford academic conference... and there are other open requests in need of support too: https://forum.getmonero.org/8/funding-required
+**\<sarang>** Oh, a quick housekeeping note (lest I forget) that suraeNoether and I have an open funding request for an upcoming Stanford academic conference... and there are other open requests in need of support too: https://forum.getbyterub.org/8/funding-required
-**\<suraeNoether>** if we can estimate a ballpark constant k such that it takes, worst-case, k\*r\*n^1.5 units of time to find a maximal matching on an r-regular bipartite graph with 2n nodes in it, using a dumb computer with a dumb algorithm that isn't parallelized, we can begin estimating what a large-scale perfect matching disclosure attack would do to Monero. (see here:
+**\<suraeNoether>** if we can estimate a ballpark constant k such that it takes, worst-case, k\*r\*n^1.5 units of time to find a maximal matching on an r-regular bipartite graph with 2n nodes in it, using a dumb computer with a dumb algorithm that isn't parallelized, we can begin estimating what a large-scale perfect matching disclosure attack would do to ByteRub. (see here:
 **\<suraeNoether>** https://link.springer.com/chapter/10.1007/978-3-540-70630-4\_2 )
 **\<suraeNoether>** this literally quantifies the urgency with which we need to replace ring signatures
 **\<suraeNoether>** i have some expectations of the results, but we'll see how it all unrolls
-**\<suraeNoether>** \*and for those who are interested\* that paper above is not one-to-one directly correlatable with Monero. comparing the results from that paper to our system is inappropriate for a handful of reasons
+**\<suraeNoether>** \*and for those who are interested\* that paper above is not one-to-one directly correlatable with ByteRub. comparing the results from that paper to our system is inappropriate for a handful of reasons
 **\<suraeNoether>** if anything, that paper seems more related to "what would happen if we did a fluffypony styled 30-day timed zcash sidechain?"
 **\<sarang>** but it's a great first approach
 **\<suraeNoether>** yeah, and i'm eager to apply the results therein with the zcash turnstile